anix-lynch/email-classification-lstm/cm3f6wdma000909lb4n3v4qm7.md

 ---

-Continuing with the detailed explanations for the next chunks.

----

 ### Chunk 13: Tokenizing and POS Tagging Multiple Sentences in NLTK

 1. **Explanation**: This chunk shows how to tag multiple sentences at once, where each sentence is treated as a separate list of words.